awesomephant/gdc2018-website/README.md

 If you've found an issue with the site, please do [open an issue](https://github.com/awesomephant/gdc2018-website/issues) on here.

+## Adding people's names, websites etc.

-Edit [this spreadsheet](https://docs.google.com/spreadsheets/d/1GBtwPRINskwA2Z1xna2HFu7Va75kbirYydWrfQxWR_o/edit#gid=0) to add people's names and websites.
+Edit [this spreadsheet](https://docs.google.com/spreadsheets/d/1GBtwPRINskwA2Z1xna2HFu7Va75kbirYydWrfQxWR_o/edit#gid=0) to edit people's names and websites. **Do not** edit `names.csv` directly.

+## Adding images

+The images on the website are randomly chosen from a list of images on page load.
+To add an image to the rotation:

+1. Place the image file in `./assets/images`.
+2. Add the filename to the bottom of `./data/images.csv`.
+The `id` field allows us to credit the person who made the image.
+Look into `names.csv` to find the right ID.